Isotopes of cobalt: Stellar nucleosynthesis of cobalt-56

 One of the terminal nuclear reactions in stars prior to supernova produces ^{56}Ni. ^{56}Ni then decays to ^{56}Co, which then decays to ^{56}Fe.
 These decays power the luminosity displayed in light decay curves.
 Both the light decay and radioactive decay curves are expected to be exponential.
 Therefore, the light decay curve should give an indication of the nuclear reactions powering it.
 This has been confirmed by observation of bolometric light decay curves for SN 1987A.
 Between 600 and 800 days after SN1987A occurred, the bolometric light curve decreased at an exponential rate with half-life values from 68.6 days to 69.6 days.
 The rate at which the luminosity decreased closely matched that expected of exponential decay of ^{56}Co.

 Cobalt-57

 Cobalt-57 (^{57}Co or Co-57) is used in medical tests; it is used as a radiolabel for vitamin B_{12} uptake.
 It is useful for the Schilling test.

-^{57}Co is used as a source in Mössbauer spectroscopy of iron-containing samples.
+^{57}Co is used as a source of gamma rays in Mössbauer spectroscopy of iron-containing samples.
 Electron capture by ^{57}Co forms an excited state of the ^{57}Fe nucleus, which in turn decays to the ground state with the emission of a gamma ray.
 Measurement of the gamma-ray spectrum provides information about the chemical state of the iron atom in the sample.